 Au-Some Events are private activities held in local venues, which are open to families with children with autism spectrum disorder or other sensory concerns and their invited guests.
-Exceptional Education department faculty and teacher candidates are proud to participate in these sensory-friendly, recreational events for children and young adults held in our community.
+Exceptional Education department faculty and teacher candidates are proud to participate in these sensory-friendly, recreational events for children and young adults.

-Best Buddies provides an opportunity for college students to be matched in a one-to-one friendship with individuals who have intellectual disabilities.
+Best Buddies provides opportunities for BSU students to be matched in a one-to-one friendship with individuals who have intellectual disabilities.
 College chapters are active on 298 campuses worldwide.
-BSC Best Buddies meets once a month on campus to have fun, organize outings, learn, have fun, network, eat, have fun, raise money and have fun!
+The Exceptional Education department organizes activities for learning, networking, gathering, raising money and having fun!

-The Career Development Center (CDC) provides comprehensive services to matriculated undergraduate and graduate students, alumni, employers, and faculty/staff.
+The Career and Professional Education Center (CAPE) provides comprehensive services to matriculated undergraduate and graduate students, alumni, employers, and faculty/staff.
 The center's staff assists students and alumni with career exploration and decision-making, gaining valuable experience, job search preparation, finding jobs and internships, and selecting and applying to graduate schools.

 The Global Book Hour (GBH) provides weekly book-hour sessions that integrate geography, music, visual arts, and healthy eating.
 Teacher candidates facilitate the program with read-alouds and reading strategies and activities for families.
 GBH is part of the School of Education's Global Literacy initiative, which promotes family literacy and global understanding for students and community members.